tamkeen-tms/electron-window-manager/README.md

 ---
 ## Final notes
+* The module is definitely is still under development, and I am always updating and fixing the code.
 * You may find this module a bit redundant, but if you use Electron for complex multi-window projects you will probably need it.
 * I actually spent more time on writing this documentation than I spent on writing the module itself, so **PLEASE if you have any comments or suggestions of any kind write me or open an issue**.
 * **The development of this module WILL be continued**, so feel safe to use it and know I got your back ;)